 Let’s just assume that most of you have the same habit as me when it comes to city trips.
 I tend to take the plane rather than car to get there, meaning I have to rely on public transport to get around town once arrived … but then I can think of very few major cities where I would consider driving around in a car a good idea (actually I might struggle to think of any?).
 Visiting Rome was no exception.
 If, like me, you need to know the easiest way to get around Rome, you have come to the right place.

-We arrived at the airport, made our way into town and since our hotel was fairly close by Termini Station, we simply walked there.
+After we landed, we made our way into town by train and since our hotel was fairly close by Termini Station, we simply walked there.
 As we arrived late in the evening, we did not set out exploring that evening.
 Instead we had a stroll through the vicinity and went to bed.
 Saving our energy for exploring Rome for the next morning.

 Thanks to Citymapper it wasn’t too difficult to work out how best to get to our first destination.
 What we did not factor in though was strike action taking place on the Metro network.
 No underground until 12.30 that day.
 Not a problem, let’s take the bus then.
-Despite people constantly telling us not to take the bus in Rome, it wasn’t as bad as feared.
-Yes the bus fills up, but hey, no worse than in London.
+Despite people constantly warning us not to take the bus in Rome, it wasn’t as bad as feared.
+Yes, the bus filled up quickly.
+But hey, no worse than in London.
 And the average speed seemed considerably higher than in London (where it pretty much is quicker to walk than take a bus when in the town center).

 Obviously if you have a tight travel budget, walking everywhere is the cheapest way.